Explore IU Indianapolis degrees and career opportunities

 Investigative

-Students will study the policymaking process, law and public policy, performance measurement and program evaluation, government finance and budgets, management, leadership and ethics, history, social sciences, natural sciences, communications, and community and metropolitan development.
-Graduates often go on to law school or directly into positions in government or government relations, but many career paths are available with this degree.
+With this major, you’ll study topics of all kinds, including the policymaking process, program evaluation, management, history, communications, and more.
+Students in this field of study may choose to pursue one of four concentrations: criminal justice, environmental policy, public health, and social equity.
+Graduates of this program often go on to law school or directly into positions in government or government relations, but many career paths are available with this degree.

 Employment of urban and regional planners is projected to grow 4% from 2023 to 2033, about as fast as the average for all occupations.
 About 3,600 openings for urban and regional planners are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as retirement ( Occupational Outlook Handbook , 2024).